 Is Assisted Living Right for You?

 Assisted living facilities (ALFs) have many names, including "adult care facilities" or "residential care facilities."
-ALFs are licensed by state governments through the Centers for Medicare and Medicaid Services.
+ALFs are licensed by state.
 Since ALFs are not licensed by the federal government, the services provided and quality controls vary by state.
 More than 500,000 people live in ALFs, and this number is expected to grow as our population ages.
 Even though ALFs offer a social model of care (not a medical one), they provide residents with a support staff and meals, as well as assistance with activities of daily living such as dressing and bathing.

 Older adults have a variety of choices in ALFs, ranging from smaller, simple home-like environments, to larger, fancier accommodations.
 This wide range in types of ALFs allows people to choose a home that best suits their needs, tastes, and financial situation.
 Most ALFs offer private rooms or apartments.
 Special care units that focus on Alzheimer’s disease and other forms of dementia are also becoming more common.